Frederick VI, Duke of Swabia: Life

-At the Diet of Pentecost in Mainz on 20 May 1184, Frederick VI, together with his brother Henry VI, King of the Romans, personally received the accolade from their father.
-The Emperor's sons and many princes, who followed their example and did not want to be inferior to them in this respect, gave the knights and minstrels gifts in the form of horses, precious clothes, gold and silver.
+At the Diet of Pentecost in Mainz on 20 May 1184, Frederick VI, together with his brother King Henry VI of Germany personally received the accolade from their father.
+The emperor's sons and many princes, who followed their example and did not want to be inferior to them in this respect, gave the knights and minstrels gifts in the form of horses, precious clothes, gold and silver.
 This was followed by a riding event called gyrum, at which the knights showed their skills in swinging shields, banners and lances.
 Among the alleged 20,000 participants were the emperor and his sons.
 The next day the riding events continued.
 In the following week fighting games were to take place in Ingelheim.
 However, a storm caused several tents and the wooden church to collapse and also caused deaths among the celebrants.
 This was interpreted as a divine sign and the celebration was not continued.

 On 27 March 1188, Frederick VI made a solemn oath to join his father on the Third Crusade.
 On 11 May 1189, he set out with the Crusader army from Regensburg.
 In his journey he arrived to the Kingdom of Hungary, where he was betrothed to Constance, a daughter of King Béla III, an ally of Barbarossa.
-Frederick VI's early death in the Crussade prevented the marriage from proceeding; some years later, in 1198, Constance became in the second wife of King Ottokar I of Bohemia.
+Frederick VI's early death in the Crusade prevented the marriage from proceeding; some years later, in 1198, Constance became in the second wife of King Ottokar I of Bohemia.

 As part of his father's army, Frederick VI commanded the van while Barbarossa commanded the rearguard.
 Upon hearing his father's troops were under attack, he rushed back on horseback with his troops to reinforce them.
 However, he also had an important role at both the Battle of Philomelion and Battle of Iconium in May 1190.
 Following his father's death on 10 June 1190 in the Saleph River in the Armenian Kingdom of Cilicia, Frederick VI took command of the German forces and led them south towards Antioch.
 Although a large number of the Crusaders left the army and sailed from Antioch to their homeland, Frederick VI wanted to move to Jerusalem with his remaining army.
 In Tripoli, a large part of his companions became ill on malaria, which is why only around 700 knights arrived with him in early October 1190 to besiege the city of Acre.
-While at Acre Frederick VI wrote his brother, Henry VI, asking for him to gain papal recognition for the hospital at Acre.
-Also sick with malaria, Frederick VI died on 20 January 1191 and was buried in Acre.
-Because the city is still from Saladin's Troops were occupied, the remaining crusaders were unable to enter the city and left the Holy Land after Frederick VI's death.
+While at Acre, Frederick VI wrote his brother, Henry VI, asking for him to gain papal recognition for the hospital at Acre.
+Having also been stricken with malaria, Frederick VI died on 20 January 1191 and was buried in Acre.
+Due to Acre remaining occupied by Saladin's troops at that time, the remaining crusaders were unable to enter the city and left the Holy Land after Frederick VI's death.